 Be Wary of Time Sucking Problems When Making Your Own Solar Panel Assembly

 Before you actually begin to build a solar panel, bear in mind that there are a few potential problems to keep an eye on.
-Once you know what you are doing it is a fairly straight forward process, building your own .
+Once you know what you are doing it is a fairly straight forward process, building your own panel.
 What you need is the correct tools, the right products and a good training manual.

-But before even those basic steps, it is more important to have a clear picture of what your is going to end up looking like and where you are going to use it.
-There are many things you can do when you build a , you can build a small one for charging up re-chargeable batteries, or you can build larger 200, 300 or 400 watt panels to run home appliances and store excess electricity in a battery bank, or you can build 1000 watt panels and start a little business feeding electricity back to the grid.
+But before even those basic steps, it is more important to have a clear picture of what your panel is going to end up looking like and where you are going to use it.
+There are many things you can do when you build a panel, you can build a small one for charging up re-chargeable batteries, or you can build larger 200, 300 or 400 watt panels to run home appliances and store excess electricity in a battery bank, or you can build 1000 watt panels and start a little business feeding electricity back to the grid.

-The only difference between making 500 watt panel and 100W panel is the quantity of cells you require and the time you have available to spend on the project.
+The only difference between making 500 watt and 100W is the quantity of solar cells you require and the time you have available to spend on the project.
 People want to build their own solar panels to reduce the cost of purchasing solar a panel because they can be very expensive.

-Now you know how large you solar panel is going to be, we now have to find a ready source of solar cells.
+Now you know how large you is going to be, we now have to find a ready source of solar cells.
 Now you don’t want to pay a lot of money for them.
 Auction sites can be a good place to find low cost solar cells and other stuff, you have to do your due diligence and check out the seller thoroughly, making sure you don’t get ripped off.
 The only problem with this is that if you can’t find the specific size and quantity of solar cells, what do you do then?

 A cheap or even a free source of solar cells is from local businesses who either manufacture products or utilize solar cells on a day to day basis.
 Find these organizations, contact them and start building rapport.
 Explain your project goals and the tight budget you are working to, so when they do get damaged solar cells, they will contact you to take them away.
 One of the major users of solar cells are the road and traffic signs, often you see them on the side of the road, and often they will have the company’s contact details on them.
 Repairs are frequently carried on damaged signs.